cmidt-veasna/SwiftFlatbuffer/README.md

 - Namespace

-Swift does not support multiple namespace in the a module or project.
+Swift does not support multiple namespace in a module or project.

-- Relection (&Resizing)
+- Reflection (&Resizing)

 This feature is support in C++.

 - JSON Parser

-Currently not implemented.